 1. Submit a FAFSA (Free Application for Federal Student Aid) online at http://www.fafsa.ed.gov/.

-2. Submit the Part-Time Graduate Student Aid Application.
-This form may be accessed online at http://finaid.johnshopkins.edu/elecserv/PTPChecklistandApplication.pdf.
+2. Review the Part-Time Graduate Financial Aid Application Instructions.
+This information may be accessed online at http://finaid.johnshopkins.edu/elecserv/PTPChecklist.pdf.

 3. You must register for two courses before your aid can be determined.

 For answers to many of your questions, please visit the FAQ's page.